technomancy/leiningen/README.md

 Building Clojure projects with tools designed for Java can be an exercise in frustration.
-If you use Ant, you end up copying around a lot of the same tasks around between XML files on all your projects;
+If you use Ant, you end up copying around a lot of the same tasks between XML files on all your projects;
 there's a lot of repetition.
 Maven avoids repetition, but provides very little transparency into what's really going on behind the scenes and forces you to become a Maven expert to script a nontrivial